raulmarinperez/osbdet/README.md

   - jupyter: Jupyter Notebook installation, depends on: foundation
   - superset: Superset installation, depends on: foundation
   - foundation: Configurations and dependencies to satisfy the installation of other modules, depends on: no_dependencies
+  - labbuilder: Lab builder installation, depends on: foundation,hadoop3,hive3
   - spark3: Spark 3 installation, depends on: foundation
 ```
 ### Listing available recipes
 The `recipes` option lists all the available recipes:
 ```
-These are the recipes available for OSBDET vs21r2:
+These are the recipes available for OSBDET vf21r1:
-  - helloworld[s21r2]: Hello world recipe, depends on: no_dependencies
+  - helloworld[f21r1]: Hello world recipe, depends on: no_dependencies
 ```
-root@osbdet:~/osbdet# ./osbdet_builder.sh modules
-These are the modules available in OSBDET vs21r2:
 ### Displaying the status of available modules
 The `status` option lists all the available modules:
 ```
 root@osbdet:~/osbdet# ./osbdet_builder.sh status
 The folowing list shows the status of all available modules:
-  - mongodb44: Module is not installed [KO]
+  - mongodb44: Module is installed [OK]
-  - hadoop3: Module is not installed [KO]
+  - hadoop3: Module is installed [OK]
   - mariadb: Module is installed [OK]
-  - truckssim: Module is not installed [KO]
+  - truckssim: Module is installed [OK]
   - kafka2: Module is installed [OK]
-  - hive3: Module is not installed [KO]
+  - hive3: Module is installed [OK]
-  - nifi: Module is not installed [KO]
+  - nifi: Module is installed [OK]
   - jupyter: Module is installed [OK]
   - superset: Module is installed [OK]
   - foundation: Module is installed [OK]
+  - labbuilder: Module is installed [OK]
   - spark3: Module is installed [OK]
 ```
 ### Building modules